 Take the time to educate them and send them home with additional material to help them in their decision-making.

-Closing the sale happens during the follow-up process.
+Closing most sales happens during the follow-up process.

 If you've done your job to educate them during the meeting and sent them home with additional information to look over, you'll have specific things to follow up on.